 On outdoor shows...I attended my first as a vendor this past weekend.
 Luckily the weather was great, however there can be wind issues, so the whole table display needs to be rethought.
 Then there is the tent factor!
 Oh yeah, that can add a hefty cost, renting one of those babies...but you gotta have one to protect you and your merchandise from the elements.
 Also on Lenox Knits' blog she mentions the disadvantages of being next to a food vendor, and the cooking odors left behind on her scarves!
 Mmmm...never thought of that, but certainly a good point!

-Lenox Knits blog for all of her tips, and if you have any more interesting comments on your experiences from doing craft shows, I would love to hear them!
-Pin It
+Please check out Lenox Knits blog for all of her tips, and if you have any more interesting comments on your experiences from doing craft shows, I would love to hear them!

 1 comment: